 This cumin beef fried rice was inspired from a Turkish breakfast that I used to love snacking on for lunch.
 My memories of Turkish breakfast consisted of a few fried eggs, some fried Sujuk (aka Sucuk) which is a very garlicky cured sausage (or in some cases Doner!) served with bread and a few slices of tomatoes.

 The combination of ingredients gave a creamy texture with with hints of cumin and just the right about of saltiness.
 It’s such a simple dish that’s PACKED with flavour that I absolutely had transferred it to a beef fried rice so this can be enjoyed with a bit more substance for a one bowl meal. 🙂

-All ingredients can be found at the local grocery stores.
+All ingredients for this cumin beef fried rice can be found at the local grocery stores.

 This can be made with ground lamb as well!

 **Note** I didn’t include sumac in the photography, but if you can find it, I would definitely add 1 teaspoon of it into the fried rice.

 To make fried rice, always use cold, day old rice.
 The reason to this is because freshly cooked rice is very soft and fluffy and full of moisture.

 If you were to fry freshly made rice, your rice would turn out gluey and very wet.
 Not very good eats when you have gluey wet fried rice.